hoopsurfer/pdx/README.md

 `dpkg -i pdx-base.deb`

 If you want to change things you can clone this repository `make uninstall`, `make clean`, and make your changes to the underlying code, then `make` to build a new .deb package and install it with `make install`.
+You need to reboot for systemd changes to take effect.

 Hardware Documentation from Geekworm
 ------------------------------------